Wrike: Features

-Wrike is designed around a minimalist multi-pane UI and consists of features in two categories: project management, and team collaboration.
-Project Management features are those which help teams track dates and dependencies associated with projects, manage assignments and resources, and track time.
+Wrike features a multi-pane UI and consists of features in two categories: project management, and team collaboration.
+According to Wrike, project management features are designed to help teams track dates and dependencies associated with projects, manage assignments and resources, and track time.
 These include an interactive Gantt chart, a workload view, and a sortable table that can be customized to store project data.

-Collaboration features are those designed to aid in conversations, asset creation, and decision-making by teams.
-These include Wrike's Live co-editor, discussion threads on tasks, and tools for attaching documents, editing them, and tracking their changes.
+The software includes a co-editing tool, discussion threads on tasks, and tools for attaching documents, editing them, and tracking their changes.
 Wrike uses an "inbox" feature and browser notifications to alert users of updates from their colleagues and dashboards for quick overviews of pending tasks.
 These updates are also available in Wrike's mobile apps on iOS and Android.
 Wrike has an optional feature set called "Wrike for Marketers" which has several tools for managing marketing workflows.